acdh-oeaw/oad-mamems/content/pages/en/publications.md

   * Tinatin Chronz: "Liturgical Commemoration and Its Material Value in the Georgian ‘Book of Commemorations (*Agape*s)’ of Iviron Monastery" (6,200 words).
   * Kirill A. Maksimovič: "General Legal Norms of Acquiring and Administering Monastic Property in Byzantium and Their Implementation on Mount Athos from the 12th – Early 14th Centuries: The Case of Hilandar" (10,700 words).
   * Vanessa R. de Obaldía: "*Servet-i Aynaroz*: Interpreting Ottoman Documents as Sources of Athonite Wealth" (8,300 words).
   * Alexander Watzinger with Stefan Eichert and Nina Richards: "OpenAtlas - An Open-source Application to Map Historical data with CIDOC CRM" (4,300 words)

-**Project Publications Submitted in other Venues for Publication**
+**Project Publications Submitted to Other Venues for Publication**

 * Zachary Chitwood, “Dining with the Dead: The Middle Byzantine Commemorative Banquet (Totenmahl)”, in Jennifer Liebsch, Hildegard Poeschel and Michael Grünbart (eds.), *Vormoderne Totenfürsorge.
 Perspektiven einer lebendigen Praxis* (submitted manuscript, 10,400 words, to appear as an open-access volume in the series “Das Mittelalter.
 Beihefte”, Heidelberg University Publishing).
 * Zachary Chitwood, “Ethnicity at the Eye of the World: Negotiating Cultural Differences on Late Medieval Mount Athos (Twelfth to Fifteenth Centuries).”
 In Daniel Otlean (ed.), *Foreign Monks in Byzantium* (submitted manuscript, 10,000 words, to appear with Peeters).